 At present, this program is only open to Medicaid beneficiaries.

-Medicaid, also called Apple Health, in Washington State is intended for individuals with limited financial means.
-Applicants are evaluated based on their monthly income, medical expenses, countable assets, and sometimes, on past asset transfers.
+Medicaid in Washington State, also called Apple Health, is intended for individuals with limited financial means.
+Applicants are evaluated based on their monthly income, medical expenses and countable assets.

-Assets - individuals are limited to $2,000 in countable assets (resources).
+Individuals are limited to $2,000 in countable assets (resources).
 A home, primary vehicle, irrevocable funeral trust, and some other personal effects are considered exempt when determining the total value of one’s assets.
 However, for the home to be exempt, the program participant or their spouse must live in the home.
-In addition, the equity value of the home cannot be greater than $585,000.
-Furthermore, for married couples, a non-applicant spouse, also called a community spouse, can have up to $126,420 in joint assets.
-The community spouse can keep 100% of the value of savings and retirement accounts that total to less than $55,547.
-This is called the Community Spouse Resource Allowance.
-Assets that are transferred or gifted out of the applicant's name (or even by a non-applicant spouse) in the five years preceding the application may impact eligibility.
-This is called the Medicaid Look-Back Period.
+In addition, the equity value of the home cannot be greater than $1,033,000.